BCDA-APS/pvWebMonitor/docs/source/configuration/setup.rst

 Setup a new project directory
 =============================

-The *pv2web_ro* service is configured by files configured by the user in a *project directory*.
+The *pvWebMonitor* service is configured by files configured by the user in a *project directory*.

 To get default versions of the files, run this command::

    mkdir path/to/project/directory
-   pv2web_ro --setup path/to/project/directory
+   pvWebMonitor --setup path/to/project/directory
    cd path/to/project/directory

 where *path/to/project/directory* is either a partial, relative, or absolute path to an existing directory to be used.
 Once this command has run, the files will be copied to the designated directory.
-If files with these names already exist, *pv2web_ro* will stop with an error report and not overwrite the existing files.
+If files with these names already exist, *pvWebMonitor* will stop with an error report and not overwrite the existing files.

 ===============  ============================================